Standing Stone: OS Grid Reference – NN 79164 17375

 - Canmore ID 24790

 Take the same directions to reach the Dunruchan A standing stone, taking the small track up across from the Craigneich standing stone.
 As you walk up the field from the roadside, don’t go thru the gate, but just walk straight uphill, following the fence through boggy & overgrown vegetation.
-When you get to where the hill starts to level out and the fence cuts across in front of you, notice the small standing stone on the other side of the fence, less than 50 yards up.
+When you get to where the hill starts to level out and the fence cuts across in front of you, notice the small standing stone on the other side of the fence, about 100 yards up.
 That’s it!

 Archaeology & History

 This, the smallest of the six Dunruchan standing stones, is what Fred Coles (1911) ascribed as “the North-West Stone,” or Dunruchan B. In size alone it has a very different character to the others on the hillside immediately above and almost seems out of character when compared to the rest.
 Standing amidst typical moorland vegetation, this pointed upright is more than five feet tall, and from here its huge companions can be seen rising from the Earth to both east and south.
 Coles’ description on this stone told:

 “This block of conglomerate, not half the height of (Dunruchan A)…occupies a rather lower position 385 yards to the west.
 Its basal girth is 8 feet 10 inches and its height 5 feet 1 inch, the south being the smoothest of its four sides.
 It is not now quite vertical, having a lean to the south.
 Like the great North-east Stone, this one tapers to a rather fine point… From this Stone the other four in the group as well as that at Craigneich are visible. ”